privateblue/asyncpools/README.md

-Slickpools 0.0.1
+AsyncPools 0.0.1
 ================

-Slickpools is an Akka based asynchronous query executor pool for Slick.
+AsyncPools is an Akka based asynchronous worker pool.

 To create pools, first add configuration to your application configuration:
 ```